snagaraj0/Hi-C/README.md

 Next, configure your system to make the dependencies accessible.

+First, download Hadoop and Spark, if you have not done so already.
+We recommend this guide for Spark installation: https://www.linode.com/docs/databases/hadoop/install-configure-run-spark-on-top-of-hadoop-yarn-cluster/ and this guide for Hadoop installation: https://www.linode.com/docs/databases/hadoop/how-to-install-and-set-up-hadoop-cluster/.

 Add these user specific configurations to your .bash_profile.

 |                | CONFIGURATIONS                                                                |